||The Find Section provides the most current

 return to top

-well samples collected in Forest County from 1990-2006 met the health-based drinking
+well samples collected in Dane County from 1990-2006 met the health-based drinking

 water limit for nitrate-nitrogen.

-(milligrams per liter, or parts per million) nitrate-nitrogen, and serve as indicators
+mg/L (milligrams per liter, or parts per million) nitrate-nitrogen, and serve

-that land use has likely affected groundwater quality.
-No samples exceeded the
+as indicators that land use has likely affected groundwater quality.
+An additional

-As shown in the map on the right, there are no samples
+As shown in the map on the right, the samples where

 Introduction and Sources of Nitrate